-Additional shows to be announced March 8
+Additional shows to be announced in March

 - Chart-topping artists across genres take the stage this summer – including Roger Daltrey performing The Who’s Tommy, Reba McEntire, Queen Latifah and Common, Charlie Puth, and The Avett Brothers

 - Returning to Wolf Trap: Barry Manilow, Tony Bennett, Barenaked Ladies, Tedeschi Trucks Band, Juanes, Yanni, Bryan Adams, and Ian Anderson presents Jethro Tull in a 50th Anniversary Tour

 - Country and Americana artists include John Prine, Jake Owen on his Good Company Tour, Alison Krauss with David Crosby and Friends, Jason Isbell and The 400 Unit, Mary Chapin Carpenter, and the legendary Alan Jackson